-- (a) The aggregate width of openings for doorways in a fire wall, which are not part of a horizontal exit, must not exceed 1⁄2 of the length of the fire wall, and each doorway must be protected by- - (i) 2 fire doors or fire shutters, one on each side of the doorway, each of which has an FRL of not less than 1⁄2 that required by Specification C1.1 for the fire wall except that each door or shutter must have an insulation level of at least 30; or - (ii) a fire door on one side and a fire shutter on the other side of the doorway, each of which complies with (i); or - (iii) a single fire door or fire shutter which has an FRL of not less than that required by Specification C1.1 for the fire wall except that each door or shutter must have an insulation level of at least 30.
+- (a) The aggregate width of openings for doorways in a fire wall, which are not part of a horizontal exit, must not exceed 1⁄2 of the length of the fire wall, and each doorway must be protected by- - (i) 2 fire doors or fire shutters, one on each side of the doorway, each of which has an FRL of not less than 1⁄2 that required by Specification C1.1 for the fire wall except that each door or shutter must have an insulation level of at least 30; or - (ii) a fire door on one side and a fire shutter on the other side of the doorway, each of which complies with (i); or - (iii) a single fire door or fire shutter which has an FRL of not less than that required by Specification C1.1 for the fire wall except that each door or shutter must have an insulation level of at least 30. - (b) A fire door or fire shutter required by (a)(i), (ii) or (iii) must be self-closing, or automatic closing in accordance with (c) and (d). - (c) The automatic closing operation required by (b) must be initiated by the activation of a smoke detector, or any other detector deemed suitable in accordance with AS 1670.1 if smoke detectors are unsuitable in the atmosphere, installed in accordance with the relevant provisions of AS 1670.1 and located on each side of the fire wall not more than 1.5 m horizontal distance from the opening.

-- (i) A fire door or fire shutter required by (a)(i), (a)(ii) or (a)(iii) must be self-closing, or automatic closing in accordance with (ii) and (iii). - (ii) The automatic closing operation must be initiated by the activation of a smoke detector, or any other detector deemed suitable in accordance with AS 1670.1 if smoke detectors are unsuitable in the atmosphere, installed in accordance with the relevant provisions of AS 1670.1 and located on each side of the fire wall not more than 1.5 m horizontal distance from the opening. - (iii) Where any other required suitable fire alarm system, including a sprinkler system complying with Specification E1.5, is installed in the building, activation of the system in either fire compartment separated by the fire wall must also initiate the automatic closing operation.
+(d) Where any other required suitable fire alarm system, including a sprinkler system (other than a FPAA101D system) complying with Specification E1.5, is installed in the building, activation of the system in either fire compartment separated by the fire wall must also initiate the automatic closing operation.